chriseverts/zillow_cluster_project/README.md

 ## Prep
 Goal: Have Zillow dataset that is split into train, validate, test, and ready to be analyzed.
 Assure data types are appropriate and that missing values/duplicates/outliers are addressed.
 Put this in our wrangle.py file as well.
 In this stage, I handled missing values by dropping any rows and columns with more than 50% missing data.

-I assured that all columns had a numeric data type, and renamed them for ease of use.

 Duplicates were dropped (in parcelid)